ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 1. refuse or delay the Registration of Signed Statements
 1. register Signed Statements that do not pass its Registration Policy (e.g., Signed Statement with Issuer identities and signatures that do not verify)
-1. issue verifiable Receipts for Signed Statements that do not match its Registry
+1. issue verifiable Receipts for Signed Statements that do not match its Append-only Log
-1. refuse access to its Registry (e.g., to Auditors, possibly after storage loss)
+1. refuse access to its Transparency Service (e.g., to Auditors, possibly after storage loss)

-An Auditor granted (partial) access to a Registry and to a collection of disputed Receipts will be able to replay it, detect any invalid Registration (2) or incorrect Receipt in this collection (3), and blame the Transparency Service for them.
+An Auditor granted (partial) access to a Transparency Service and to a collection of disputed Receipts will be able to replay it, detect any invalid Registration (2) or incorrect Receipt in this collection (3), and blame the Transparency Service for them.
 This ensures any Verifier that trusts at least one such Auditor that (2, 3) will be blamed to the Transparency Service.

-Due to the operational challenge of maintaining a globally consistent append-only Log, some Transparency Services may provide limited support for historical queries on the Signed Statements they have registered, and accept the risk of being blamed for inconsistent Registration or Issuer equivocation.
+Due to the operational challenge of maintaining a globally consistent Append-only Log, some Transparency Services may provide limited support for historical queries on the Signed Statements they have registered, and accept the risk of being blamed for inconsistent Registration or Issuer equivocation.

 Verifiers and Auditors may also witness (1, 4) but may not be able to collect verifiable evidence for it.